Hi there! Thanks for visiting!

 I made my stage debut at 16 in a Bertolt Brecht play and honed my craft at the Young Actors Studio.
 I received my Bachelor's Degree of Dramatic Arts in Acting from NIDA, the National Institute of Dramatic Arts, a place where many successful creative forces have emerged and a few celebrities.

 Whilst on exchange at the Peking University, Beijing, I got involved on the biggest blockbuster Chinese movie at the time, 'Dragon Blade', as assistant director and translator.
 The job took me on a journey from Beijing through to the Gobi Desert, working with Jackie Chan, John Cusack, Adrien Brody, Siwon Choi, the Chopstick Brothers and several other Asian celebrities.
 Working closely with the big name superstars taught me so much about acting first hand.
 For 7 months, more than 18 hours a day, and pretty much no breaks, the work was incredibly challenging.
 In China, anything goes!

-I was also fortunate to work alongside Liu Xiao Qing (the Chinese Meryl Streep), and badminton world champion Bao Chun Lai, on a soon-to-be-released celebrity driven reality travel show called 'Deep Breathing in Australia'.
+I was also fortunate to work alongside Liu Xiao Qing (the Chinese Meryl Streep), and badminton world champion Bao Chun Lai, on a celebrity driven reality travel show called 'Deep Breathing in Australia'.
 Working on the TV show as actor as well as bi-lingual assistant director, allowed me to take reigns both in front and behind the camera.

 And so here we are, I'm only just getting started.
 My motto is dream big!
 Your only limits are the ones you place upon yourself!